Skip to content

 Who it's for

-Feeld works for adults who already know their relationship structure is non-monogamous, polyamorous, or otherwise outside the default one-to-one frame, and who want a product where that is assumed rather than negotiated.
-It is also the right product for couples or partners who want to browse and message together.
-If you are shopping for a traditional one-to-one mainstream pool, this is the wrong recommendation — Bumble, Hinge or Match are closer fits depending on intent.
+Feeld is for adults who already know their relationship structure sits outside the default one-to-one frame — non-monogamous, polyamorous, or simply open — and who want a product where that's assumed rather than something to explain.
+It's also built for couples and partners who want to browse and message together.
+If you're shopping for a traditional one-to-one mainstream pool, this is the wrong pick; Bumble, Hinge or Match fit better depending on intent.

-Feeld Majestic is the headline subscription, with monthly and longer-term tiers and one-off purchases for visibility upsells.
-The free tier is enough to evaluate the audience and message inside matches; we would only pay if the visibility prompts and the profile-boost cap actively get in the way.
+Feeld Majestic is the main subscription, with monthly and longer terms plus one-off purchases for visibility.
+The free tier is enough to judge the audience and message inside matches; we'd only pay if the visibility prompts and the profile-boost cap start getting in your way.

-Feeld earns a slot on the dating-apps and casual lists for an open-minded audience, an identity-aware profile schema and paired-account support that no mainstream product matches.
-It does not earn a slot on the overall, serious-relationships, free or over-40 lists — the niche is the point, and the niche is exactly what keeps it off a general-audience shortlist.
+Feeld belongs on the dating-apps and casual lists for an open-minded audience, an identity-aware profile schema and paired-account support no mainstream product matches.
+It stays off the overall, serious-relationships, free and over-40 lists — the niche is the whole point, and that's exactly what keeps it off a general-audience shortlist.

 Strengths & weaknesses